Getting an Oklahoma Learners Permit

-On your 15th birthday, you can begin practicing driving under supervision from a licensed drivers ed instructor if you are enrolled in a state-approved driver education course.
+On your 15th birthday, you can begin practicing driving under supervision from a licensed drivers ed instructor if you are enrolled in a state-approved Oklahoma drivers ed course.
 However, you may not officially apply for your Oklahoma learners permit until you are at least 15 and a half.
 Only after you have received your learners permit can you start driving under the direct supervision of any licensed driver over 21 years old, such as a parent or guardian.
 If you have neglected to enroll in a drivers education course, you will have to wait until you are 16 years old to apply for your learner’s permit.

 Restricted Intermediate Drivers License (Age 16 and Up)

 Before you can move up to having a restricted intermediate license and begin driving all by yourself, you must obtain 50 hours of behind-the-wheel supervised practice, at least 10 of which must be at nighttime.
 These hours will have to be logged and signed by a parent or guardian.
 You will also not be able to get your intermediate license until you have completed 30 hours of drivers education.
 All that’s left for you to do is to bring the necessary documents to the DPS and pass the behind-the-wheel test.